mfrachet/create-frontend-framework/README.md

 export const p = createElement("p");
 ```

-* put the following in the `./index.js` : it spawns the root component inside a #app selector
+Let's now decide where the app will start.
+In the root file (not the framework root one), like `./index.js`, let's add:

 ```javascript
 import { init } from "./framework";